jp-x-g/PressPass/README.md

 ![A screenshot of a blank new Greasemonkey script.](/images/demo8.png)

-The raw source code for this script can be found [here](https://raw.githubusercontent.com/jp-x-g/PressPass/main/PressPass.js).
+The raw source code for this script can be found [here](https://raw.githubusercontent.com/jp-x-g/PressPass/main/PressPass.user.js).
 Copy all of that, and paste it into the blank userscript (replacing the placeholder text that's already there).
 Congratulations, you has a PressPass.

 ### Chrome
-For Chrome, there is a closed-source application called "[Tampermonkey](https://en.wikipedia.org/wiki/Tampermonkey)", which serves the same purpose as Greasemonkey, and can be installed from the Chrome web store [here](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
-When testing this, I was unable to get it to work; some more research may be needed.
+For Chrome, there is a closed-source application by Jan Biniok named "[Tampermonkey](https://en.wikipedia.org/wiki/Tampermonkey)" (homepage [here](https://www.tampermonkey.net/)), which serves the same purpose as Greasemonkey, and can be installed from the Chrome web store [here](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).

+The same steps apply as for the Firefox version, except without the part where it works.
+I don't know why it doesn't work on Chrome.
+I will have to figure this out.

 ### Microsoft Edge
-It looks like there is a version of Tampermonkey for Edge [here](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd)-->, although I don't know anything about it.
+It looks like there is a version of Tampermonkey for Edge [here](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd), although I don't know anything about it.

 ### Safari
 I hear there is something called "GreaseKit", but I don't know much about Safari.